 The Compatibility Map and Height Review Overlay Zone map were not available at the time of this analysis, so the text of the ordinance was used to derive assumed limits of these zones for the purpose of assessing its potential impacts on housing development of the sites in Montague's residential land inventory.
 The assumed Compatibility Zones are presented below in Figure B-1.
-It shows that none of Montague's RHNA sites or Opportunity Sites the parcels in the residential land inventory are within Compatibility Zones A or B, so the Compatibility Overlay Zone is assumed to have no impact on the development potential of the residential land inventory.
+It shows that none of Montague's RHNA sites or Opportunity Sites are within Compatibility Zones A or B, so the Compatibility Overlay Zone is assumed to have no impact on the development potential of the residential land inventory.

-The Height Review Overlay Zone will also not restrict development potential of Montague's RHNA sites or Opportunity Sitesthe residential land inventory.
+The Height Review Overlay Zone will also not restrict development potential of Montague's RHNA sites or Opportunity Sites.
 The Overlay Zone uses the threshold limits of the Code of Federal Regulations Section 14 Part 77 (FAR Part 77) to limit the height of new development near the airport.
 That section establishes a requirement for notification to the Federal Aviation Administration for all new development that exceeds the maximum height allowance of a 50:1 surface from any point on the runway1.
 For example, if the height of a structure is 20 feet and it occurs on a property 1,000 feet from the runway, notification to the FAA would be required because 1,000 / 50 = 20.
 Topographic maps show the ground surface in Montague to be gradually sloping up from the airport.
 The center of town is approximately 10 - 20 feet higher in elevation than the airport and the properties with the most residential development potential on the eastern side of the city are 5,500 feet or more from the runway.
 At that distance, the height restrictions of the zoning ordinance are mor limiting than the height restrictions of the Airport Overlay Zone.

 While the impact of the Airport Overlay Zone on housing development is limited, the standards presented in the ordinance are written in a way that is difficult to understand for persons unfamiliar with these types of regulations.
-To help reduce this regulatory constraint, a new program is added to this Housing Element (Program 2.1.1) to develop clear informational handouts for applicants explaining how to determine which Airport Compatibility Zone applies and what Airport Height Overlay requirements apply to their proposed development, and the implications for their projects considering the allowed uses, residential densities and height of structures.
+To help reduce this regulatory constraint, a new program is added to this Housing Element (Program 2.1.1) to develop clear informational handouts for applicants explaining how to determine which Airport Compatibility